LAST UPDATED JULY 19, 2017 AT 11:30 A.M.

 Using DVR functions on HDHomeRun requires you to use a subscription-based service.
 SiliconDust has its own HDHomeRun DVR service for $60 per year.
 You can schedule recordings, pause and rewind live TV.

-Plex DVR also supports HDHomeRun tuners.
+Plex Live TV & DVR also supports HDHomeRun tuners.
 Plex Pass is still in beta, but it offers the best deal.
 You can subscribe monthly for $4.99, or yearly for $39.99.
 There’s also a limited-time offer for lifetime subscriptions at $149.99.
+You can read my review of Plex DVR to learn more about how it works.
+You can also check out my review of how NVIDIA Shield TV works as a Plex Media Server.

 For storing recorded content, you will also need some hard drive space.
 Use either a computer with some hard drive space, or set up a NAS (network-attached storage) device.
 Whatever you choose will always need to be powered on.
 SiliconDust recommends using a dedicated NAS to keep your recorded content.